Google Translate Disclaimer

 You can apply to become a Commissioner for Oaths in Saskatchewan if you are over the age of 18.

-Certain individuals are Commissioners for Oaths because of their position or office, and are not required to apply for an appointment.
+Certain individuals are Commissioners for Oaths by virtue of office or employment, and are not required to apply for an appointment.
 The appointment ends as soon as you no longer hold that position or office.
-These individuals are:
+These individuals include:

 • Members of the Legislative Assembly;